tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 The mapping from 24bpp (or 32bpp) RGB data to pwm data is very optimized.
 It uses 128-bit SIMD vectors for the innermost loop.
 I have attempted to remove the (!!( operator to no avail.
-If you can improve the bit operations in this loop, this is 90% of the program time. mask_lookup is 1ULL << j. pwm_signal[offset] is the current pixel start of the pwm bit plane. pwm_clear_mask is an inverse bit mask for the RGB pins of the current port. port[0] - port[6] are the rgb pins 1-6. r1_pwm is the linear 8-bit rgb value to 64-bit pwm dat a lookup table for red, green, blue. etc.
+If you can improve the bit operations in this loop, this is 90% of the program time. mask_lookup is 1ULL << j. bcm_signal[offset] is the current pixel start of the pwm bit plane. pwm_clear_mask is an inverse bit mask for the RGB pins of the current port. port[0] - port[6] are the rgb pins 1-6. r1_pwm is the linear 8-bit rgb value to 64-bit pwm dat a lookup table for red, green, blue. etc.